trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 The **return value of `model!` is evaluated**.

-Since the above example will always return something "truesy", the pipe will stay on the right track after `model!`.
+Since the above example will always return something "truthy", the pipe will stay on the right track after `model!`.

 However, if the step returns `falsey`, the pipe will change to the left track.